The Seletar Bus Package is one of fourteen bus packages under the Bus Contracting Model (BCM).

-As part of the tender, the new Operator will be required to fulfil responsibilities as such:
+As part of the tender, the awarded operator would be required to fulfil responsibilities as such:

-- Operate the twenty-six (26) bus services in the Yishun, Yio Chu Kang and Ang Mo Kio areas in accordance with specified EWT performance standards
+- Operate bus services under the bus package in accordance with specified EWT performance standards

 - Operate and maintain the buses and their onboard equipment provided by LTA

-- Operate and maintain Yio Chu Kang and Ang Mo Kio Bus Interchanges, and the new Seletar Bus Depot, including all equipment and systems provided therein
+- Operate and maintain the allocated Anchor Bus Interchanges & Bus Depot, including all equipment and systems provided therein

 - Charge and collect the fares approved by the Public Transport Council, on behalf of the Government

-- Provide bus service information at all bus stops and bus interchanges served by the 26 bus services
+- Provide bus service information at all bus stops and bus interchanges served by the bus services under the package

 - Provide customer management services, such as lost and found service, and a hotline for commuter feedback and enquiries.